phetdam/c-npy-demo/c_numpy_demo/data/README.rst

    These values were record on Aug 31, 2020, with the specific options contract in question 2EH21, the two-year mid-curve Eurodollar option expiring on March 12, 2021.
 The underlying futures expires on March 13, 2023.
-This file contains 20 rows of data.
+This file contains 20 rows and 9 columns of data.

 edo_full_data.csv
    Contains data on Eurodollar options on a wider range of strikes and is a